Muneeb80806/Muneeb08006/README.md

 - 👯 I'm open to collaborating on **Mobile App Projects** and **Automation Solutions**
 - 💬 Ask me about **React Native**, **Python Selenium**, **WordPress Development**
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/muhammad-muneeb-haroon-152a57376/)
-- ⚡ Fun fact: I can build fast APIs and teach me slowly! 😄
+- ⚡ Fun fact: I can build fast APIs

 ---